che30/Statistic-catalogue/README.md

    4. `npm install or yarn install`
    5. ` npm start`
 # TESTS
-In order to run tests use the command `npm run test`
+In order to run tests type the command `npm run test`